Doing Business with USF

 - Visit our Solicitation (Competitive Bid) Portal

 Procurement Services leads public solicitation events to acquire certain commodities and services which are widely used by USF or meet a certain spend threshold currently designated by the Florida Board of Governors regulations.
+For more information on participating in Public Solicatation Events, see Solicitation Instructions for Suppliers

-- Speak with a Procurement Services Strategic Sourcing Specialist.
+- Speak with a Strategic Sourcing Analyst.

 Our team of Strategic Sourcing Analysts can work with you to identify areas of need across the USF community and can facilitate introductions.
 Additionally, they can work with you to answer questions related to purchasing and spend at USF.